YashuPatel1724/chat_app/README.md

 <h1 align="center">👉 Chat App 👈</h1>

+# Description
+ChatApp is a modern messaging application designed as a clone of WhatsApp, providing users with a seamless and feature-rich chatting experience.
+Built using Flutter and powered by Firebase, ChatApp incorporates Firebase Authentication for secure user login and registration, including phone number authentication for easy access.
+Real-time messaging is enabled by Firestore, ensuring that conversations are updated instantly, while Firebase FireStorage allows users to easily share images, videos, and documents securely.
+The app features both one-on-one and group chats, with familiar functionalities like typing indicators, message read receipts, and online status updates.
+Users can customize their experience with the option to switch between dark and light themes, which dynamically adapt based on user preferences or system settings.
+The app's user-friendly interface provides an experience similar to WhatsApp, making navigation intuitive for all users.
+Additionally, ChatApp supports profile customization, search functionality, and push notifications, all designed to enhance user interaction and convenience

 <h3 align="center"> Chat App Video </h3>
 <div align="center">
  <video src="https://github.com/user-attachments/assets/6cc9cb0b-d5d7-4bf2-b80f-2c35fc761ebc">
 </video>
 </div>

 <h3 align="center">👉 Chat App Images👈</h3>